 - Weight loss.

 It can be difficult to assign a monetary value to physical pain or reduced mental health.
-There are various methods attorneys use to calculate the value of pain and suffering in a car accident claim.
+There are various methods attorneys use to calculate the value of pain and suffering in a car accident compensation claim.
 The results often depend on the degree to which your pain and suffering impacted your life after the accident.

 Fault

-A major factor affecting a car accident claim value is the actions of the drivers leading up to the collision.
+A major factor affecting car accident compensation is the actions of the drivers leading up to the collision.
 If multiple drivers contributed to the cause of the crash in some way, the court will assign each driver a percentage of the fault.
 This is called comparative negligence.
 If the court determines the accident to be 10% your fault and 90% the fault of the other driver, the court may reduce your payout by 10%.
 As a pure comparative negligence state, Mississippi allows a driver to recover some amount of damages as long as they are determined to be less than 100% at fault.

 Drugs and Alcohol